SimonMaracine/checkers-engine/tests/results/commentary.md

 ## 14.0 black vs 15.0 white | match--Dec-14--10-58-03--2024.json

 Engine 15.0 won, but the match was very close to being even.

+## 15.0 black vs 16.0 white | match--Dec-14--14-24-16--2024.json

+Engine 16.0 won the match.
+I expected the aspiration windows to have a bigger benefit though.